 Coyote Sightings and Interactions

-In light of recent coyote sightings and activity on Mercer Island, the City has been working across departments and with state and federal wildlife agencies to monitor coyote behavior and help inform the public.
+Coyote sightings and activity are occasionally reported on Mercer Island.
+The City works across departments and with state and federal wildlife agencies to monitor coyote behavior and help inform the public.

 Coyotes are adaptable animals that have learned to live in even the most urban of environments.
 Their presence on Mercer Island is not unusual, but here's what you need to know about living with these animals and how to minimize potential interactions: